uivraeus/fastapi-module-stucture/README.md

-# FastAPI with multiple sbu-modules
+# FastAPI with multiple sub-modules

 Shows how to structure an application with multiple sub-modules (directories).